longsleep/linux_patches/README.md

 Please contact him for any questions relating to the code contained within it, or any procedures relating to these patches.

-Target platform is current Ubuntu 14.10.
+Target platform is Ubuntu 15.04.

 The tree style is based on the tree provided by Greg Kroah-Hartman
 <gregkh@suse.de>.
 Thank you for this great idea to maintain kernel